 - Garnish – we like to garnish this soup with a little drizzle of olive oil, some grated Parmesan cheese and bacon bits, a dab of sour cream and chopped fresh cilantro.

-How to Make Roasted Acorn Squash Soup
+How to Make This Squash Soup Recipe

 - Preheat oven to 400 degrees.